Neeraj Madhav–Deepthi Wedding Reception: Mammootty, Kunchacko Boban & Others Attend The Big Event!

 Manju Warrier

 Manju Warrier, the much loved actress of Malayalam cinema was also present for the function.
-In this picture you could see Manju Warrier, Renjith, Hibi Eden and others.
+In this picture you can see Manju Warrier, Renjith, Hibi Eden and others.

 Image Courtesy: Manu Mulanthuruthy